 Countries with the Highest and Lowest Crime Rates

-A smart and savvy expat or world traveler should do their homework and learn about the countries they travel to.
+A smart and savvy expat or world traveler should do their homework and learn about the countries they travel to and the expat insurance they should have.
 Often, this can mean learning a place’s history, culture and scenic beauty.

 But there also are some unpleasant, but important, factors to consider, such as crime.
 Anyone who travels internationally should educate themselves as to crime rates in countries they travel to, the types of crimes that are committed there, and precautions they can take.